FAQ's

 Mandatory Equipment:

-• Emergency open-air sleeping solution (tent, bivy sack, or sleeping bag)
+• Open-air sleeping solution (tent, bivy sack, or sleeping bag)

 • Emergency thermal/safety blanket